top of page

-Blue wild indigo, Baptisia australis, fills the gap between spring and summer flowering plants as its pea-shaped blue flowers emerge early in summer and bloom for many weeks.
-It develops deep taproots before the above growth takes off.
-In the third year, the plant reaches up to 1.20 m in height and width and has the appearance of a small shrub.
+Blue wild indigo fills the gap between spring and summer-flowering plants as its pea-shaped blue flowers emerge early in summer and bloom for many weeks.
+It develops deep taproots before above-ground growth takes off.
+In the third year, the plant reaches up to 1.20 m in height and width, resembling a small shrub.
 The large seed heads create winter interest.

 Ecology:

 It is a great pollinator plant for many bees, flies, and even beetles.
-Hummingbirds and butterflies like its nectar.
-It is also a larval host plant for the wild indigo dusky wing butterfly.
+Its nectar attracts hummingbirds and butterflies.
+It is the larval host plant for the wild indigo dusky wing butterfly.
 Black-chapped chickadees devour the big seeds.
-Since the plant is a legume, it can fix nitrogen from the air into the soil under the right conditions and can benefit nearby plants.
+Since the plant is a legume, it can fix atmospheric nitrogen into the soil under the right conditions and can benefit nearby plants.

 Growing conditions:

 Blue wild indigo is native up to the south of Lake Ontario and is best grown in full or part sun.
-It is very adaptable to soil and moisture conditions and grows best in medium to medium wet soil.
-The native species in Toronto is small yellow wild indigo, Baptisia tinctoria.
+It is very adaptable to soil and moisture conditions and grows best in medium to medium-wet soil.
+The native species in Toronto is yellow false indigo (Baptisia tinctoria)

 bottom of page